-A complete list of proposed measures are summarized in Table 2.2-2.
+A complete list of proposed measures are summarized in Table 2-3.
 Of those measures, the measures identified as associated with environmental justice and there include:

 Work area footprints will be confined as much as reasonably practicable.
 All parking, storage areas, laydown sites, equipment storage, and any other surface-disturbing activities will be confined, to the greatest extent possible, to previously disturbed areas.
 Additionally, the site footprint/area will be clearly defined and marked to avoid working in areas outside of the approved area.
-Fences and flagging will be installed by the contractor in a manner that does not impact habitats and other sensitive areas to be avoided and that is clearly visible to personnel on foot and operating heavy equipment.
-(Measure 2);
+Fences and flagging will be installed by the contractor in a manner that does not impact habitats and other sensitive areas to be avoided and that is clearly visible to personnel on foot and operating heavy equipment On NFS lands, the Forest Service will approve the final proposed work area prior to commencement of work (Measure 2).

-- Impacts to the community will be minimized, to the extent possible, through the use of seasonally-appropriate construction windows (Measure 4); - All construction equipment and vehicles will drive no faster than 15 miles per hour on access roads and anywhere within the FERC Project boundary for reasons of public safety, avoidance of wildlife collisions, and to prevent excess dust.
+- Impacts to the community will be minimized, to the extent possible, through the use of seasonally-appropriate construction windows (Measure 4). - All construction equipment and vehicles will drive no faster than 15 miles per hour on access roads and anywhere within the Borel FERC Project boundary for reasons of public safety, avoidance of wildlife collisions, and to prevent excess dust.
 Vehicles will stay on designated roads to the extent reasonably possible.
-Construction truck trips will be minimized to the extent practicable, particularly in the community and on the grade between Bakersfield and Lake Isabella (Measure 5); - SCE or the contractor will develop a suite of plans that the contractor will be required to follow throughout the decommissioning process.
-These plans are expected to include, but are not limited to, a traffic control plan, a staging and haul route plan, a materials handling plan, a construction safety plan, a specific fire safety plan, a dewatering plan, and a SWPPP (Measure 9); - On-road heavy duty truck fleet will comply with California Title 13 CCR § 2025, which requires that older vehicles be replaced by modern, emission-controlled trucks (Measure 12); - Natural landscape drainage patterns will be maintained to the extent practicable to reduce impacts (Measure 30); - SCE or the contractor will develop a SWPPP in accordance with the State Water Resources Control Board General Construction Permit and local regulations.
-The SWPPP will include BMPs to reduce or eliminate construction impacts to stormwater runoff (Measure 32);
+Construction truck trips will be minimized to the extent practicable, particularly in the community and on the grade between Bakersfield and Lake Isabella (Measure 5). - SCE or the contractor will develop a suite of plans that the contractor will be required to follow throughout the decommissioning process.
+These plans are expected to include, but are not limited to, a traffic control plan, a staging and haul route plan, a materials handling plan, a construction safety plan, a specific fire safety plan, a dewatering plan, and a SWPPP (Measure 9). - On-road heavy duty truck fleet will comply with California Title 13 CCR § 2025, which requires that older vehicles be replaced by modern, emission-controlled trucks (Measure 12). - Natural landscape drainage patterns will be maintained to the extent practicable to reduce impacts (Measure 30). - SCE or the contractor will develop a SWPPP in accordance with the State Water Resources Control Board General Construction Permit and local regulations.
+The SWPPP will include BMPs to reduce or eliminate construction impacts to stormwater runoff.
+On NFS lands, Forest Service personnel will be present and work alongside the contractor's Qualified SWPPP Developer (QSD)/Qualified SWPPP Practitioner (QSP).
+(Measure 32).

-3.12.5 Potential Impacts to Environmental Justice Populations and Communities
+3.13.5 Potential Impacts to Environmental Justice Populations and Communities

 Impacts associated with the Borel Project would be highest in the immediate vicinity of the Borel Project.
-The nearest sensitive receptor to the Borel Project boundary identified in Table 3.12-2 was the Valley Oaks Charter School which is on a parcel immediately adjacent to the Borel Project boundary.
-No project-related effects are anticipated to impact this or other entities listed in Table 3.12-2.
-No representatives from the sensitive receptor locations have filed comments in the proceeding.
+The nearest sensitive receptor to the Borel FERC Project boundary identified in Table 3-36 was the Valley Oaks Charter School which is on a parcel immediately adjacent to the Borel FERC Project boundary.
+No Project-related effects are anticipated to impact the school or other entities listed in Table 3-36.
+The Kern Union School District, who oversees several sensitive receptor locations filed a comment in the proceeding, asking to be notified of future developments in the Borel Project proceeding.

-3.12.6 Agency Proposed Measures Related to Environmental Justice That Were Not Adopted by SCE
+3.13.6 Agency Proposed Measures Related to Environmental Justice That Were Not Adopted by SCE